 Mixed Martial Arts (MMA) is one of the fastest-growing sports on the planet; captivating the world’s attention with power, athleticism and raw excitement.
-You, a friend or a family member may find yourself asking the question, “How do I get started in training MMA?”
+Thanks to that attention you, a friend or a family member may now find yourself asking the question, “How do I get started in training MMA?”

 We will break down how to get into MMA by walking through the following 6 step process:

 - Understanding the Three Main Areas of Fighting